 With AFib, your heart quivers, beats irregularly, or skips beats.
 It can't pump blood through its chambers and out to your body as well as it should.
 Sometimes blood can pool in the heart and form clots, which could lead to a stroke.

 Treatments such as medications, nonsurgical procedures, and surgery can slow your heartbeat and bring it back into a normal rhythm.
 AFib treatments can also prevent clots and help keep your heart healthy.

 These can prevent clots and strokes, slow your heart rate, and control your heart rhythm.

-Blood thinners: These medications thin your blood to lower your chance of having those problems.
+Blood thinners.
+These medications prevent blood clots to lower your chance of having a stroke.
 But they can raise your risk of bleeding, so you might have to cut back on some activities that can lead to injuries.
-The most common are:
+The most common blood thinners are: